 EXAMPLE #1: Airtable

-Airtable has a rapidly-expanding product, but chooses to send marketing and product updates very rarely.
+Airtable has a rapidly expanding product but chooses to send marketing and product updates very rarely.

-Instead of bombarding every user with ever feature, Airtable periodically puts out an eye-catching changelog newsletter.
+Instead of bombarding every user with every feature, Airtable periodically puts out an eye-catching changelog newsletter.
 This suits their product well because they make many small useful tweaks at the request of their vocal user base in each release cycle.

 Inside the email, Airtable bullet-points the features and highlights with emoji, making the email friendly and scannable.
 Even without reading further or clicking through, a skim-reading user still gets the essentials.